tanmayvijay/nebula-A-new-programming-language/README.md

 * Each block has its own symbol table.
 * Symbol Table is now updated everytime a Variable Declaration Statement or Variable Assignment Statement is encountered.
 * Variables are searched in the most closely nested block.

+### Edit-5: Implemented if, if-else, if-else_if, if-else_if-else

+### Edit-6: For and While loops parser implemented

+### Edit-7: Function Definition parser implementaton done:
+Each block stores its own functions in the symbol table itself.
+In case of name-clash between functions (or Symbols in general), one closest in the nesting is used.

+### Edit-8: Function calling parser is now implemented.
+This is a big one!
+* Function calls and Expressions can be recursively nested.
+Yay!.
+* Like this: decimal some_var = addiv( x+y/var, addi(x, addi(var, n)) )
+* *Still need a better regular expression for recognizing correct expression*.